-#17: Lived-in Icy Platinum
+#24: Lived-in Icy Platinum

-When requesting this color, McEachern recommends you tell the stylist that you want to see lots of pale ash blonde, but that you want less in the root area.
-“You’ll want the grow-out to be nice and natural-looking in order to require fewer root touch-ups.
-This color doesn’t require as much maintenance as a full head color, but it does require a toner refresh,” she adds.
+When requesting this color, I recommend you tell your stylist that you want to see lots of pale ash blonde, but that you want less in the root area.
+You’ll want the grow-out to be nice and natural-looking to require fewer root touch-ups.
+This color doesn’t require as much maintenance as a full head color, but it does require a toner refresh.

-#18: Zero-Elevation Icy Blonde Bob
+#25: Zero-Elevation Icy Blonde Bob

 Achieve a stunning zero-elevation icy blonde bob by going for a full head of fine foils weaved.
 This is perfect to go short with a platinum hue!
-Having a blonde as bright as this and hair cut this length does require some maintenance,” Breen warns.
-“The color upkeep is every 6-8 weeks.
-A trim every 4-6 weeks is essential, as well.”
+Having a blonde as bright as this and hair cut this length does require some maintenance.
+The color upkeep is every 6-8 weeks.
+A trim every 4-6 weeks is essential, as well.

-#19: Pearly Platinum Blonde
+#26: Pearly Platinum Blonde

 This pearly platinum blonde has the perfect glimmer of color in the sun.
 Generally fairer, cooler skin tones will look better with pearly platinum hair than very warm or dark skin tones.
 However, confidence is the real key to pulling off this look, not your skin tone.

-#20: Long & Relaxed Platinum Blonde
+#27: Long & Relaxed Platinum Blonde

 This platinum blonde is done on bleached hair, and it looks so relaxed and undone.
-To lighten your hair to this extent, Smith says the hair needs to be strong.
-“For a Scandinavian blonde, a warmer skin tone is a great match.
-If the skin tone was cooler and pinker, I would adjust the hairs to be less creamy and icier for a similar vibe.
+To lighten your hair to this extent, your hair needs to be strong.
+For a blonde, a warmer skin tone is a great match.
+If the skin tone was cooler and pinker, I would adjust your hair to be less creamy and icier for a similar vibe.
 For color, this is a ‘global lightener’.
 The hair is fully bleached out to the scalp and a light, creamy toner was used to achieve the soft and slightly warm shade of the palest blonde.

-#21: Icy Platinum Pixie
+#28: Icy Platinum Pixie

 When dealing with a platinum shade, it’s really helpful to rotate in or combine, along with your protein moisture system, a toning shampoo, or conditioner.
 There are quite a few brands that make excellent ones.
 Most women can pull this tone off, unless you have a ton of pink pigmentation in your skin.
 Because this tone of platinum falls between a cool and a warm tone, it becomes neutral.
-And because it is going to be significantly lighter than most skin tones, it will usually create a beautiful contrast.
+And because it’s going to be significantly lighter than most skin tones, it will usually create a beautiful contrast.
 The trick is to get it truly white.

-#22: Warm Short Platinum
+#29: Warm Short Platinum

 This is a warm platinum blonde asymmetrical bob.
 Asymmetric bobs are a popular style to create because it’s the best of both worlds — short in the nape and gradual length in the front.